Ursula Granger Hughes: Family and background

 Ursula Granger Hughes was born in 1787 and enslaved at birth by Thomas Jefferson on his private plantation in Monticello.
 Ursula had strong family ties in Monticello as she was the granddaughter of the "King" and "Queen" of Monticello, George and Ursula Granger.
 George had been the only black foreman at the plantation and Ursula Granger was Martha Jefferson Randolph's wet nurse and previous head cook.
 She was also married to Wormley Hughes, a principal gardener at Monticello.
 Ursula and Wormley had thirteen known children together.

 Life in Monticello

 Thomas Jefferson was known to be a Francophile, one who enjoys France's culture, art, and food in particular.
 He embraced the fact that he could train the people he enslaved to attend to his customs instead of hiring an expensive laborer.
-He strategically chose teenage women because he thought they would be less of a problem at the White House.
+He strategically chose teenage girls because he thought they would be less of a problem at the White House.
 At the age of fourteen, Hughes was ordered by Jefferson to come to the White House during his presidency to train as the next head cook in Monticello.
 She was instructed to learn under French chef Honoré Julien, and then she returned to Monticello in 1802.